Woaf/OpenGL/README.md

 /usr/include/GL
 /usr/lib/x86_64-linux-gnu/libGL.so

+[WOAF EDIT: Now, you should download the zipped GLFW package from its official website.
+You can download and unzip it anywhere on your computer.
+The following steps require you to install GLFW from the unzipped folder.
+After the installation, the downloaded zip and the unzipped package is no longer required.]

 At the time of writing, the GLFW package one gets with apt-get is version 2.7 whereas we're using version 3.0.4.
 So we need to install GLFW from source.
 Unzip the source file and change your working directory to the glfw-3.0.4 directory.
 Install GLFW:

 cd glfw-3.0.4